retainful/woocommerce/readme.txt

 == Free Trial, Free Plan & Pricing ==

+**Get Started today with a 14-day free trial that gives you unlimited access to all features, then upgrade to keep using all Premium features, or switch to our free plan if you are just getting started.**

 [Retainful](https://app.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=signup) is a Software-As-A-Service (SAAS) platform that provides both free and subscription-based services, depending on features you need for your WooCommerce store.

-- Forever-free plan features have unlimited access, update, and support.
-- Paid features like Premium add-ons have a 14-day free trial.
-Our paid plans start at just $9 / month.
 Check out our [pricing page](https://www.retainful.com/pricing?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=pricing) for more informtion

 ==Support and Documentation ==